jwcarman/adventofcode2024/README.md

 The project is structured as follows:

-* `src/main/kotlin` contains the main code
+* `src/main/kotlin` contains the main code for the solutions
 * `src/test/kotlin` contains the tests used to run the solutions
-* `src/test/resources` contains the input files for each puzzle
+* `src/test/resources` contains the input files for each puzzle (including examples)

 ## Solutions